UnforeseenOcean/Ascender/README.md

 ## Introduction
 This is currently a information sharing page/repository for the game Ascend: Hand of Kul.

-Our (my?) goal is to create a local server for the game, since the official server has closed down in 2016.
+~~Our~~ The goal is to create a local server for the game, since the official server has closed down in 2016.

+(Mad props to Permanull, they definitely know what they are doing unlike me :pensive:)

 Think of Mooege or Vindictus Offline (I think it was called like that?
 Correct me if I'm wrong).